ice-wm/manual/index.md

 - **forcedClose: 0**

-  if set to 1 and the application had not registered WM\_DELETE\_WINDOW, a close confirmation dialog won’t be offered upon closing the window.
+  if set to 1 and the application had not registered WM\_DELETE\_WINDOW, a close confirmation dialog won't be offered upon closing the window.

 - **fullKeys: 0**